MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/android/build.md

 4. If you want to run the build on a device, turn **Sign builds** on.
 If you followed the instructions on **Getting Started**, you can upload your keystore file and fill in the environment variables or check **My Gradle settings are entirely set to handle signing automatically**.
 5. Click **Save** at the bottom of the page, and the build will begin.

-The build can take a couple minutes, but you can click on it to view real-time output logs.
-After, if the build is successful, you can download the build, symbols, or logs by clicking **Download**.
+The build should complete after a couple minutes.
+Once the build has completed, you can download the results by clicking **Download**.
+This will include logs and, if the build was successful, build output and symbols.